Stuart Fairchild Player Props: Reds vs. Dodgers

-The Cincinnati Reds, including Stuart Fairchild (hitting .226 in his past 10 games, with three doubles, a home run, five walks and three RBI), battle starting pitcher Noah Syndergaard and the Los Angeles Dodgers at Great American Ball Park, Wednesday at 7:10 PM ET.
+On Thursday, Stuart Fairchild (.250 on-base percentage in past 10 games, 75 points below season-long percentage) and the Cincinnati Reds play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 12:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.
+He had a one-hit showing in his previous game (1-for-3) against the Dodgers.

 Stuart Fairchild Game Info & Props vs. the Dodgers